-The telescopes mentioned above are, in addition to the 20 m and 25 m telescopes in Onsala, SEST (the Swedish-ESO Submillimetre Telescope in Chile, closed in 2003), APEX (Atacama Pathfinder EXperiment in Chile, inaugurated in 2005) and Odin (a satellite for radio astronomy and aeronomy, launched in 2001).
+The telescopes mentioned above are, in addition to the 20 m and 25 m telescopes in Onsala, SEST (the Swedish-ESO Submillimetre Telescope in Chile, closed in 2003), APEX (Atacama Pathfinder EXperiment in Chile, inaugurated in 2005), Odin (a satellite for radio astronomy and aeronomy, launched in 2001) and ALMA (Atacama Large Millimetre/submillimetre Array in Chile).
 The Onsala telescopes are also used for VLBI (Very Long Baseline Interferometry).
-Other important facilities are the European radio telescope LOFAR and the international radioastronomical observatory ALMA in Chile.
+Another important facility is the European radio telescope LOFAR.

 Earth science research in Onsala make use of VLBI and global navigation satellite systems (GNSS), e.g. GPS, to estimate the Earth's crustal movements, orientation in space, and atmospheric water vapour content.
 VLBI measurements of plate tectonics started in 1980.
 One result is that the distance between Onsala and Westford, on the east coast of the USA, increases with 17 mm/year.
 Gases in Earth's atmosphere are also observerd with radiometers, similar to those used in radio astronomy.
 A gravimeter continuosly measures changes in Earth's gravity caused by, e.g., tides.
 GNSS observations of land uplift in Scandinavia (peaking at approximately 10 mm/year) are made without the uncertainties imposed by a changing sea-level reference.
 The combination of GNSS and tide gauge data can be used to infer changes in absolute sea-level, a key parameter in models of earth climate and ocean warming.